 Let’s tackle the easiest to take down, blogs on platforms like WordPress, Tumblr, Weebly… Here is what you have to do.
 First of all, be prepared for playing a waiting game AND possibly long mail chains with abuse and or legal teams.

 So, one of the blogs stealing my content had a Tumblr, WordPress, Evernote, Weebly, Pinterest and Diigo account posting links various stolen material.
 On Tumblr, Evernote, and WordPress my whole text was readable.

-Now, you need to find the procedure for each website how to make a DMCA Take Down claim or anything related to that.
+Now, you need to find the procedure for each website on how to make a DMCA Take-Down claim or anything related to that.
 Here are a few links that found that can help you if you need it: